hosseinmoein/DataFrame/README.md

 1. Pandas script, I believe, is entirely implemented in Numpy which is in C.
 2. In case of Pandas, allocating memory + random number generation takes almost the same amount of time as calculating means.
 3. In case of DataFrame ~90% of the time is spent in allocating memory + random number generation.
 4. You load data once, but calculate statistics many times.
-So DataFrame, in general, is about ~11x faster than parts of Pandas that are implemented in Numpy.
+So DataFrame, in general, is about ~11x faster than parts of Pandas that are implemented in Numpy (i.e. C).
 I leave parts of Pandas that are purely in Python to imagination.
 5. Pandas process image at its peak is ~105GB.
 C++ DataFrame process image at its peak is ~56GB.

 ---